 - Travel Restrictions

-Upon release, felons must complete the terms of their sentence, which typically involves being on probation, reporting to your probation officer in person or checking in online monthly.
+After your release, you must complete the terms of your sentence, which typically involves being on probation, reporting to your probation officer in person or checking in online monthly.

-During the probation period, felons are restricted from leaving the district in which they reside without permission from their probation officer.
+During the probation period, you are restricted from leaving the district in which you reside without permission from your probation officer.

 Of course, travel outside the U.S. is out of the question until the conditions of probation have been satisfied entirely.

 Following completion of all aspects of your sentence, travel beyond the U.S. border is possible.